Are you a member of law and order enforcement forces?

 Bottom Line: These boots are so good that if I were to act like a hater, I won’t get much to complain about.
 That being said, no pair of boots is perfect.
 It has got design flaws (no pull tab), and it’s fitting is rather rigid and uncomfortable for a few wearers.
 What I loved though is the attention to detail in terms of moisture management and avoidance.

-4. Under Armour Valsetz RTS Medium Collar Tactical Boots for Men
+4. Under Armour Valsetz RTS – Best Tactical Boots for Running

 We all know that Under Armour (UA) is into sports stuff and most of the UA boots that you will ever come across will be sports shoes e.g. basketball sneakers, but UA also makes leather tactical boots.
 Here is one of the them.